 Headache is a term used to describe aching or pain that occurs in one or more areas of the head, face, mouth or neck.
-Headache can be chronic, recurrent or occasional.
-The pain can be mild or severe enough to disrupt daily activities.
+Headaches can be chronic, recurrent or occasional.
+Headache pain can be mild or severe enough to disrupt daily activities.
 Headaches involve the network of nerve fibers in the tissues, muscles and blood vessels located in the head and at the base of the skull.

 Types of Headaches